 To start, mushroom cream with roasted almonds - the almonds were especially morish as was the mushroom cream, it's a shame we were only ever offered one small slice of bread.

-Once again our meal seemed to suffer from timing issues and we recieved our first course just after we finally got our pre-dinner drink - not that great of a problem as our drink suited the dish.
+Once again our meal seemed to suffer from timing issues and we received our first course just after we finally got our pre-dinner drink - not that great of a problem as our drink suited the dish.

 Prawn with Crispy Pastry - the prawns were wrapped in brik pastry and served with a spiced tomato sauce.